iodigital-com/SecretSanta/docker/README-docker.md

 - 443, HTTPS, santa-web
 - 8025, HTTP, santa-mailhog

-Internally, the containers are able to connect on other ports as well (eg. MySQL).
-If for some reason you need to connect to these ports directly from your machine, you need to add the ports to the ports section of the container in the docker-compse.yml file and restart your environment.
+Internally the containers are able to connect on other ports as well (eg. MySQL).
+If you need to connect to these ports directly from your machine, you need to add the ports to the ports section of the container in the docker-compse.yml file and restart your environment.

 If for any reason you want to shell into a running container, you can use docker-exec to do so.
 Most containers have either /bin/sh or /bin/bash available.
 ***